-While our primary work is to feed our neighbours in need every day, we also connect people with the tools, resources, and education needed to address the root causes of food insecurity – which is poverty and low income.
+While the primary work of The Mississauga Food Bank is to feed our neighbours in need every day, we also connect our community with the tools, resources, and education needed to address the root causes of food insecurity – which is poverty and low income.

 For low-income households, every dollar counts when it comes to being able to meet basic needs.
 There is a range of federal and provincial financial supports available to households receiving social assistance, such as the GST/HST credit, federal and provincial child benefits, and other tax benefits that can significantly increase the income of those on social assistance.

-However, many of these benefits require submission of a tax return, and those who don’t file, miss out.
+However, many of these benefits require submission of a tax return, and those who don’t or can’t file taxes, miss out.
 Vulnerable populations may miss out on the full range of federal programs and supports they are entitled to if they don’t file their taxes.